 Inside the Ark

 There are three decks to explore once you get inside the ark.
 There is a lot of walking involved so guests with mobility issues may choose to use a wheelchair.
 Ramps connect each deck and all exhibits are handicap accessible.
 Elevators are also available to get between decks.
 I would allocate 2-3 hours to get through the entire ark.
-There are restrooms, snacks and nursing areas located inside the ark.
+There are restrooms, separate family restrooms, snacks and nursing areas located inside the ark.
 There is a lot of literature to read, in the event you get overwhelmed snap a photo on your phone for later.

 As you enter the ark it feels as though the flood as just started.
 Creaking, animal noises and rain can be heard as you make your way through the first deck.
 It is here where you will see how the provisions were stored, the animal’s exhibits and more.
 An intriguing thought that is brought up is the mention of dinosaurs being brought aboard the ark and that man lived with dinosaurs for many years.
 While that topic is highly controversial and can bring about a lively debate, it is quite a fascinating theory.
 I won’t give away any spoilers on here but encourage you to go and draw your own conclusions.